circonus/irondb-docs/operations.md

 The data storage system requires ZFS, and therefore it is the only service to require the use of OmniOS to function.
 Basic OmniOS information and mailing lists can be found here: http://omnios.omniti.com/wiki.php/WikiStart.
 For further help, please contact Circonus Support (support@circonus.com).

-Snowthd is sensitive to CPU and IO limits.
-If either resource is limited, you can see Snowthd child processes being killed off by the parents when they do not heartbeat on time.
+IRONdb is sensitive to CPU and IO limits.
+If either resource is limited, you can see child processes being killed off by the parents when they do not heartbeat on time.

 Log files are located under /snowth/logs and include the following files: